therossconsultancy-dev/os88-visual-ci/README.md

 # os88-visual-ci
-A fully deterministic, CI-integrated visual regression pipeline that enforces design tokens on a bounded UI surface using masked perceptual diffing and strict environment locking, returning structured, actionable failure reports.
+A GitHub Action that renders /checkout using Playwright, compares it using SSIM against a baseline image, and fails CI if design-token rules are violated.